MHNewland/TicketGraph/README.md

 </br>

+## Supported OS
+Currently this application only supports Windows OS.

 ## Packages needed
 No packages will be needed if ran from the "Ticket Graph.exe" file within the "Ticket Graph app" folder, only other file that's needed is a TicketData.db file with an actual database within it.

 Requirements to run the python files within the GraphData foler are listed in "requirements.txt".

+To install the requirements, from the GraphData folder, run

 ```
 pip install -r requirements.txt